5 Cheap Foods Around the Globe While Traveling

 Lunch Specials

 If you plan your big meal at lunchtime, then you may be able to save some extra money that could be used for some happy hour drinks.
 The further you walk away from tourist spots, the better the restaurant!
-Restaurants in busy tourist places do not have to be good because most people only go once while they visit.
+Restaurants in busy tourist places do not have to be good because most people only go once when they visit.

 Cook Your Food